-Erldunda Roadhouse is now offering a tour to iconic destinations such as Kata Tjuta and Uluru making it the perfect gateway to the Red Centre.
-We have packaged this experience into a one day bus tour, which starts and ends at Erldunda Roadhouse.
+Erldunda Desert Oaks Resort is now offering a tour to iconic destinations such as Kata Tjuta and Uluru making it the perfect gateway to the Red Centre.
+We have packaged this experience into a one day bus tour, which starts and ends at Erldunda Desert Oaks Resort.

 WHAT YOU NEED TO BRING

-The tours run every Monday, Wednesday, Friday, and Saturday.
+April to October, the tours run every Monday, Wednesday, Friday and Saturday.

-Departure time from Erldunda Roadhouse is at 8:30am and return to site at 10:00pm.
+Departure time from Erldunda Desert Oaks Resort is at 8:30am and return to site at 10:00pm.

 We travel to Kata Tjuta (Olgas) for the first walk of the day into Walpa Gorge.
 Embrace the domes of Kata-Tjuta on your first walk of the day, while taking in the views of the open plains on the return walk.